MasterOminousDev/Ominous-Engine/README.md

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)

-## ALL OF THESE STUFF FOR COMPILING ARE IN `building.md` EXCEPT THE API KEY
+## ALL OF THESE STUFF FOR COMPILING ARE IN `building.md` EXCEPT THE API KEYS SO READ `building.md`IF YOU WANT TO COMPILE!!